catafest/catafest_blender_start/README.md

 In this class you can add your source code.

-To install this addon download it from her.
+To install this addon download it from here.

 Open the Blender 3D software and from Menu - Edit - Preferences... - Add-ons select button Install and select teh zip file.

 ![Install addon](catafest_addon_start_install.png)